 In 2002, the international community learned that Iran had been enriching uranium and was developing a nuclear program.
 The United States had long suspected Iran of a covert nuclear program, and when President George W. Bush dubbed the country part of an “axis of evil” after the 9/11 attacks, relations between the two countries began to degrade.

 Soon, the U.S. was working to freeze the assets of individuals and businesses it suspected of aiding Iran.
-As the international community put pressure on Iran, the U.S. tightened the grip of its existing sanctions, enforcing them more vigorously and levying large penalties on banks and individual that didn’t comply with rigorous rules.
+As the international community put pressure on Iran, the U.S. tightened the grip of its existing sanctions, enforcing them more vigorously and levying large penalties on banks and individuals that didn’t comply with rigorous rules.

-Sanctions tightened even further under President Obama, who targeted Iranian petroleum purchases, banks, and automobile industries in response to Iran’s nuclear activities.
+Sanctions tightened even further under President Barack Obama, who targeted Iranian petroleum purchases, banks, and automobile industries in response to Iran’s nuclear activities.
 Ultimately, the United States forbade almost all trade with Iran.
 It was joined by much of the international community, which levied significant economic and political sanctions.

 As a result, what was left of the Iranian economy tanked.
 Healthcare, banking, and other critical sectors suffered, and Iran’s currency, the rial, plummeted.
 Sanctions pushed up prices within Iran, spurring inflation and unemployment.
-The sanctions are “severely weakening the middle class, breaking the collective will and marginalizing democratic voices while solidifying the power of the ruling elite,” wrote Iranian-American filmmaker Beheshteh Farshneshani in the New York Times in 2013.